nekodjin/c-web-server/README.md

 - Makefile

 To begin, you'll need to run the setup script, `setup.py`.
-This will verify the toolchain components, and then automaticall register a toolchain configuration.
+This will verify the toolchain components, and then automatically register a toolchain configuration.
 If you're missing any toolchain components, the script will notify you at this step.
+If you change any of the toolchain components, you can re-run the script to update your toolchain configuration.

 After setup, use `make` to build and start the server.
 To build the server without running it, use `make build`.
 The server binary is called `server`.